MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-25-bradley-dice.md

 ## User Support and External Contributions

 The [freud-users Google Group](https://groups.google.com/d/forum/freud-users) is available for user support, with responses typically within 1 business day.
-The **freud** library has had 39 code contributors, primarily from the University of Michigan, though several recent features have been developed in direct response to user requests from the Google Group or GitHub issue tracker.
+The **freud** library has had 39 code contributors, primarily from the University of Michigan, though several recent features have been developed in direct response to community requests from the Google Group or GitHub issue tracker.
-Whenever possible, the **freud** development team requests code review from external users in response to their feature requests or bug reports, building a shared sense of ownership in the results.
+Whenever possible, the **freud** development team encourages pull requests and/or code review from external users in response to their feature requests or bug reports, building a shared sense of ownership in the results.

 ## Impact of freud

-Though it is extremely difficult to estimate the size of any package's user base, our metrics indicate that the number of **freud** users has grown significantly over the last two years.
+Though it is extremely difficult to estimate the size of any package's user base, metrics from the documentation web pages indicate that the number of **freud** users has grown significantly over the last two years.
 The package has been downloaded over 90,000 times [from conda-forge](https://anaconda.org/conda-forge/freud) and the number of users visiting freud's documentation has grown substantially, shown in Figure 6.

 ![Figure 6: freud Documentation - Daily Active Users]({{ site.url }}{{ site.baseurl }}/assets/images/bradley_dice/freud_dau.jpg)
 ***Figure 6**: Daily active users visiting freud's documentation in the last 1, 7, 14, or 28 days, from April 1, 2018 to June 26, 2020.*